Skip to main content

 (G) emergency management;

-(H) fees paid by service recipient;
+(H) fees the service recipient pays;

 (I) health and safety precautions; and